Are you always tired? Hoping that someday you’d feel well again.

 3. More Talking

-It was so nice to have someone to talk to.
-She listened and encouraged me.
+It was so lovely to have someone to talk to.
+Tammy listened and encouraged me.
 She supported me during the times when I felt frustrated and validated my feelings and pain.

 4. More Salt